-Mr. Francis Gouder - appointed on 27th August 2015
+Mr. Francis Gouder

 Directors are appointed during the Company's Annual General Meeting for periods of one year, at the end of which term they may stand again for re-election.
 The Articles of Association of the Company clearly set out the procedures to be followed in the appointment of directors.